southworks/Agents/docs/HowTo/what-is-the-agents-sdk.md

 ### How to build a copilot with the Agents SDK

-You can start using the Agent Framework SDK in C#.
+Today, you can start using the Agent Framework SDK in C#.
 Python and Node.js are coming soon.
 Start with Visual Studio or Visual Studio code.

 ### Testing